SNPGuard/snp-guard/README.md

 Some BIOS settings are required in order to use SEV-SNP.
 The settings slightly differ, but make sure to check the following:

 - `Secure Nested Paging`: to enable SNP
 - `Secure Memory Encryption`: to enable SME (not required for running SNP guests)
 - `SNP Memory Coverage`: needs to be enabled to reserve space for the Reverse Map Page Table (RMP).
 [Source](https://github.com/AMDESE/AMDSEV/issues/68)
 - `Minimum SEV non-ES ASID`: this option configures the minimum address space ID used for non-ES SEV guests.
-By setting this value to 1 you are allocating all ASIDs for normal SEV guests and it would not be possible to enable SEV-ES and SEV-SNP.
+By setting this value to 1 you are allocating all ASIDs for normal SEV guests, and it would not be possible to enable SEV-ES and SEV-SNP.
 So, this value should be greater than 1.

 ### Step 2: Install host kernel